francofor/Naxos/README.md

 For the generation of the ephemeral keys it is made use of the unix-like getrandom function to get entropy from the /dev/urandom device.
+In some linux versions the getrandom function is not avaliable and a routine is needed to get entropy directly from the /dev/urandom device.

 It shall be substituted by analogue functions in other OSs (for instance by BCryptGenRandom in windows).